nolafs/renaissance-website/site/content/privacy/_index.md

 • Agency PRs that appoint us for carry specific promotional activity in either UK, EU, US or WW

-What do we do with your data?
+**What do we do with your data?**

 All the personal data that we handle is processed by our staff in the UK.
 All our staff are aware, of our data protection policies.

 Journalists’ personal information can only be accessed via GSuite and only by Renaissance PR staff and authorized contractors during the exercise of Renaissance PR daily activities only.

-Their personal details are restricted to only Renaissance PR – Stefano Petrullo and associates for the sole aim to carry on Renaissance PR clients  duties.
+Their personal details are restricted to only Renaissance PR  and associates for the sole aim to carry on Renaissance PR clients  duties.
 All the data held is stored securely on Google Cloud Servers using GSuite admin tools.

 We take appropriate technical and organisational measures to safeguard the personal information that you provide to us but no transit on over the internet can ever be guaranteed so we cannot guarantee the security of any information that you transfer over the internet to us.

-What we do with journalists’ data?
+**What we do with journalists’ data?**

-Renaissance PR – Stefano Petrullo keep journalists informed of corporate/product and clients news via telephone, emails and press releases /digital games distribution and 1 to 1 conversation.
-The relationship between Renaissance PR – Stefano Petrullo and journalists are established and respected.
+Renaissance PR – keep journalists informed of corporate/product and clients news via telephone, emails and press releases /digital games distribution and 1 to 1 conversation.
+The relationship between Renaissance PR and journalists are established and respected.

 Renaissance PR will handle your personal information in line with the terms of their privacy policy.

-Renaissance PR Stefano Petrullo will use journalist data in order to:
+Renaissance PR will use journalist data in order to:

 • Call or return a call from a journalist following an enquiry